-Camp Super Smile offers people with Down syndrome (ages 10 and above) four days and three nights of summer fun, social connections and knowledge about their health care.
+Camp Super Smile offers people with Down syndrome (ages 10 and above) five days and four nights of summer fun and social connections.

-Camp Super Smile was developed by Brainy Camps in conjunction with the Department of Pediatrics and the Department of Genetics of Children’s National Medical Center.
-The goal of Camp Super Smile is to create a safe environment where campers have lots of summer fun, while reducing their social isolation, increasing their knowledge and understanding of their health care, and improving their self esteem.
+Camp Super Smile was developed by Brainy Camps in conjunction with the Department of Pediatrics and the Department of Genetics of Children’s National Health System.
+The goal of Camp Super Smile is to create a safe environment where campers have lots of summer fun, while reducing their social isolation, promoting their independence, and improving their self esteem.

-The cost of Camp Super Smile is $600.
+The cost of Camp Super Smile is $650 for campers and $450 for counselors in training.
 Need based scholarships are available and payment plans can be arranged.
-Please contact Brainy Camps for more information.
+Please contact Brainy Camps at email@example.com for more information.

 Camp Super Smile receives support from the following:

 Virginia DMHMRSAS, Children's National's employees, ARC of Montgomery County, Down Syndrome Association of Greater Richmond, Angels Forever Up, Inc., and FMRS.